 What happens if I can't afford to pay the towing and storage fees?

 You should contact the storage provider to discuss what options the provider may offer for paying it off.
-For a six-month impoundment, you may be able to appeal of the grounds of extreme hardship (see above).
+For a 6-month impoundment, you may be able to appeal of the grounds of extreme hardship (see above).

 What happens if a vehicle is damaged while it's being impounded?